anphonic/ej2-aspnetmvc-docs/src/charts/accumulation-chart/legend.md

 ## Legend Size

-The legend size can be changed by using the `width` and `height` properties of the `legendSettings`.
+The legend size can be changed by using the `Width` and `Height` properties of the `LegendSettings`.

 {% aspTab template="chart/accumulation-charts/legend/size", sourceFiles="size.cs" %}